 They must always be cooked (never use them fresh in salads).

 Crush leaves, add water then steep for 5-20 minutes depending on personal taste.

 Add a squeeze of lemon or/and sugar if required.

 Drink no more than 4 cups per day.

 Check with a Doctor or Herbalist if taking medication to ensure there are no interactions.

 Side effects can and sometimes do happen.
 Always test a small amount first.
 Be sure to only pick what you need from nature and also that you are sure you know what you are picking.

 Tina M Edwards has loved reading and words in all forms from an early age (a love encouraged by her late grandfather who was also a writer and poet).
 She eventually began writing seriously, many moons after the year of her birth.
 Her poetry, flash fiction and short stories are now published in the U.K. and America.

 She currently lives in the South West and spends as much time as possible by the sea.
 She is editor at The Beach Hut, an online platform for therapeutic writing which celebrates the benefits of nature, the coast and all the inspiration it brings, acknowledging the positive effects it can have on our wellbeing.

-She enjoys writing ekphrastic poetry and flash fiction and her debut novel, The Secret of Creek Cottage, will be available from July 10th 2020, published by SilverWood Books (you can preorder now from the Shop page).
-Unsurprisingly, the time-slip novel is set in Cornwall, one of her favourite places, and follows the story of Loveday & Will during 1916 and Kitty & Ben in the present day.
-It is steeped in folklore, tragedy and hope but what is the secret of Creek Cottage…?
+Tina enjoys writing ekphrastic poetry and flash fiction and her debut novel, The Secret of Creek Cottage, is available from July 10th 2020, published by SilverWood Books (you can order direct from the Shop page).
+Unsurprisingly, the time-slip novel is set in Cornwall, one of her favourite places, and follows the story of Loveday & Will Nance during 1916 and Kitty & Ben Gridley in the present day.
+It is steeped in folklore, tragedy and hope, but what is the secret of Creek Cottage…?